AmIFeelingOK/SoftUni-Programming-Basics/README.md

-This is my first time uploading in GitHub.
+This repo will hold my solutions to the Programming Basics course in SoftUni.

 # SoftUni-Programming-Basics